-For the identification of discrete Lagrangians from data, training data $\{x(t^k)\}k$ consists of snapshots of motions of the dynamical system at discrete time-steps t^k .
+For the identification of discrete Lagrangians from data, training data $\mathcal{D} = \{x(t^k)\}k$ consists of snapshots of motions of the dynamical system at discrete time-steps t^k .
 This needs to be contrasted to training of continuous Lagrangians which requires observations of first and second order derivatives of solutions, i.e. data of the form $\hat{x} = (x, \dot{x}, \ddot{x})$.

 The class of discrete Lagrangian systems is expressive enough to describe motions of continuous Lagrangian systems on bounded open subsets of \mathbb{R}^d at the snapshot times $(t^k)k$ exactly, i.e. without discretisation error, provided the step-size $\Delta t = t^{k+1} - t^k$ is small enough, see [35, §1.6].
 Thus, identifying L_d instead of L is fully justified from a modelling viewpoint.
-In case a continuous Lagrangian is required for system identification tasks or highly accurate predictions of velocity data, in the article [37] the author provides a method based on Vermeeren's variational backward error analysis [57] to recover continuous Lagrangians from data-driven discrete Lagrangians as a power series in the step-size Δt of the time-grid.
+In case a continuous Lagrangian is required for system identification tasks or highly accurate predictions of velocity data, in the article [37] the author provides a method based on Vermeeren's variational backward error analysis [56] to recover continuous Lagrangians from data-driven discrete Lagrangians as a power series in the step-size of the time-grid.

-1.4.
-Ambiguity of Lagrangians.
-The data-driven identification of a continuous or discrete Lagrangian density is an ill-defined inverse problem as many different Lagrangian densities can yield equations of motions with the same set of solutions.
-This constitutes a challenge in a machine learning context and can lead to badly conditioned identified models that amplify errors [37].
+Ambiguity of Lagrangians The data-driven identification of a continuous or discrete Lagrangian density is an ill-defined inverse problem as many different Lagrangian densities can yield equations of motions with the same set of solutions.
+This provides a challenge in a machine learning context and can lead to badly conditioned identified models that amplify errors [37].
 In [42, 40] the author develops regularisation strategies that optimise numerical conditioning of the learnt theory, when the Lagrangian density is modelled as a neural network.
 The present article relates to Gaussian fields to allow for efficient uncertainty quantification and a theoretical convergence analysis.

-1.5.
-Novelty.
-The article
+Novelty The article

-- (1) introduces a method to learn continuous and discrete Lagrangians from data based on Gaussian process regression with - a rigorous convergence analysis as the distance between data points converges to zero

-- and lower bounds on the convergence rates, depending on the smoothness of the dynamics and kernels. - (2) Moreover, the article systematically discusses the ambiguity or Lagrangians and regularisation strategies for kernel-based learning methods for Lagrangians. - (3) Furthermore, the article provides a statistical framework that allows for efficient uncertainty quantification of any linear observable of the dynamical system, such as Hamiltonian functions (energy) or symplectic structure, for instance.
+- 1. introduces a method to learn continuous and discrete Lagrangians from data based on Gaussian process regression with a rigorous convergence analysis as the distance between data points converges to zero. - 2.
+Moreover, the article systematically discusses the ambiguity or Lagrangians and regularisation strategies for kernel-based learning methods for Lagrangians. - 3.
+Furthermore, the article provides a statistical framework that allows for efficient uncertainty quantification of any linear observable of the dynamical system, such as Hamiltonian functions (energy) or symplectic structure, for instance.
 The uncertainty quantification does not require sampling but only to solve linear systems of equations.